kiyoung-aws/Unified-Studio-for-Amazon-Sagemaker/migration/bring-your-own-role/README.md

 # Important Prerequisites and Considerations
 ## Resource Creation
-The BYOR (Bring Your Own Role) role replacement functionality will prevent successful creation of new resources, including:
+After Project creation, the BYOR (Bring Your Own Role) role replacement functionality will prevent successful creation of new resources within the Project, including:
 - Amazon EMR Cluster on EC2
 - Amazon EMR Serverless
 - Amazon Redshift Serverless